Lelandwilson/QAterm/README.md

 - Special commands (all commands now begin with a forward slash):
   - `/exit`: Quit the application
   - `/clear`: Clear conversation history and terminal screen
-  - `/clearscreen`: Clear only the terminal screen
+  - `/cls` or `/clearscreen`: Clear only the terminal screen
   - `/menu`: Access settings menu
+  - `/help`: Display available commands and information
+  - `/d question`: Send question directly to the powerful model (bypass routing)
   - `/fs operation:path[:content]`: File system operations (when agent is enabled)
   - `/exec command`: Execute terminal commands (when agent is enabled)
+- Input features:
+  - Use up/down arrow keys to navigate through input history
   - Use backslash (\\) at the end of a line followed by Enter/Return to continue input on a new line
+  - Press Enter on an empty line to submit multi-line input
+  - Type `/p` to enter paste mode for multiline pasting (finish with Ctrl+D)

 ### Agent Capabilities